JHyunjun/SNU/README.md

-# Seoul_National_University
+# SNU
-Dispatched to SNU as an AI Master
+Dispatched to Seoul National University as an AI Master